wbudic/LifeLog/Current Development Check List.md

 ## LifeLog Development

 ### v.1.8 SUN STABLE
+* Implement View by Amount Type, reset button for categories.
 * &#10004; Introduce a new column header background colour.
 * &#10004; Autologin bypasses actual wanted login.
   * This is bug 20.